IT Focus Area: security

 Deploying Data Loss Prevention: Best Practices for Success

 Traditional defenses are no match for targeted attacks that bypass security controls and steal sensitive data.
-As IT changes continue to occur, organizations need to keep pace with modern threats, and shift their focus from attempting to secure everything, to protecting what matters most—the data itself, no matter where it is stored, used or transmitted.
+As IT changes continue to occur, organizations need to be more strategic to combat modern threats.
+They must shift their focus from attempting to secure everything, to protecting what matters most—the data itself.
+No matter where it is stored, used or transmitted.

 Data loss prevention (DLP) is a critical part of comprehensive data-centric security.
 The technology is designed to perform both content inspection and contextual analysis in order to prevent the loss of data.
 It is often thought of as a way to keep users from uploading sensitive information into email, cloud storage services and unauthorized file transfer platforms.

 A decade ago, demand for DLP technology was generally driven by data protection requirements for regulatory compliance such as the Payment Card Industry Data Security Standard (PCI DSS), and the Health Insurance Portability and Accountability Act (HIPAA).
 Many organizations later expanded their use of DLP to better protect intellectual property (IP).